Kenseikai-Banner

 A Brief kendo02History of Kendo

-Fencing was originally practised with a steel or wooden swords, often resulting in serious injury to the fencers.
-Around 1750, Chuto Nakanishi devised a bamboo practise sword and light practise armour.
-With the new equipment, fencing could be practised at full speed with only the danger of bruises.
+Fencing was originally practiced with a steel or wooden swords, often resulting in serious injury to the fencers.
+Around 1750, Chuto Nakanishi devised a bamboo practise sword and light practice armour.
+With the new equipment, fencing could be practiced at full speed with only the danger of bruises.
 By 1780 the equipment had been refined to looked very much as it does today.
-However the focus of the practice was still more on battlefield technique than philosphy and sport; kenjutsu rather than kendo.
+However the focus of the practice was still more on battlefield technique than philosophy and sport; Kenjutsu rather than Kendo.

 During the Meiji restoration, when samurai were forbidden from wearing swords in public, and after World War II when all military activities were banned, swordsmanship declined in Japan.
 In both cases the battlefield training was evolved into an activity more suitable for peacetime, and so modern kendo with its emphasis on sport and spiritual growth was born.